 Mike’s smile got broader and his eyes glistened.
 Smiles are contagious, so Cathy smiled too.
 She could see that Mike had it bad for Eric.
 Actually, that should be that Mike had it good for Eric, she thought, in fact very, very good.
 They deserved to be together, and she’d get them together.
 She let out a laugh, which got Mike’s attention as he munched on a fry.
 She picked a fry out of his bag and popped it into her mouth and looked at him.
 Yes, she’d get them together, just like that matchmaker in an old movie she saw on TV a while back.

 “I’m going to do it.
 Eric and I have World History first period.
 I’ll talk to him before class tomorrow morning, and I’ll see you after that during break.”

-Mike was edgy during his morning classes the next day at school.
+Mike was edgy during his morning classes the next day.
 He kept watching the clock in each room, wishing it to move faster.
 That not only didn’t work, it made time seem to pass more slowly.
 During first period his Spanish 3 teacher noticed that he kept turning his head looking at the clock which, in that classroom, was on the side wall.